The value of the goods stolen in a break-in has gone up – hardly a surprise, with the number of computers and portable electronic items we all own.

 In the summer, break-ins are more common, as there is simply more opportunity.
 Every other home on a street may be empty over a long weekend, making it easy for thieves to target their activities.
 While monitored alarm systems are a definite detriment, keep in mind that a thief can generally grab what he is interested in long before the police arrive.

 Here are a few simple tips that can make your home a lot less appealing:

-- Don’t inadvertently advertise that you are going to be away.
+Don’t inadvertently advertise that you are going to be away on vacation.
 Telling all your Facebook friends that you are headed off on a three-week trip to Europe may seem like a good idea, at least make sure your profile is somewhat private (or that you haven’t “friended” people you don’t really know).

 Stop thieves from ruining Christmas

 You’re starting your Christmas shopping, and you park at your favourite spot at the mall.
 Well, guess what?
 Any thieves hanging out in the area know exactly why you’re there.
 They’ll be keeping an eye on your car, and if you return with an armload of gifts, put them in the car, and go back for more, they’ll be on your car quicker than you can say “Bah, humbug!”

 Prevention tips for the holidays